Free Virginia Public Records: Divorces, Marriages, Warrants

 Criminal Background Check (State Level, Name-Based)

-Individuals can find a criminal record by using the Civil and Applicants record Exchange on the VSP website to find the following information:
+Individuals can find a criminal record by using the Civil & Applicants Record Exchange on the Virginia State Police website to find the following information:

 • Addresses